tdongsi/tdongsi.github.io/source/_posts/Kubernetes/2017-01-25-docker-root-user-in-a-pod.markdown

 ```

 For later versions of Docker, the more direct way is to use `docker exec` with the container name shown in `docker ps` output (see next section).
-However, note that the above `docker exec` might not work for earlier versions of Docker (tested with Docker 1.6) and `nsenter` must be used.
+However, note that `docker exec` might not work for earlier versions of Docker (tested with Docker 1.6) and `nsenter` must be used instead.

 After entering the container as `root`, you might want to add the user into sudo group and save the modified Docker image.